 On the face of it, this is the simplest one to deal with.
 Banff is a town with three nightclubs, thirty-something pubs & bars and live music & concerts on somewhere every night.
 The SnowSkool accommodation in Banff even has its own pub - The Storm Cellar - which hosts Jam Nights, Comedy Gigs, Karaoke and Quiz Nights as well as free table football, darts and pool every night.

 Big White, on the other hand, is a mountain village and so smaller & quieter.
-There are six bars & pubs, three of which are open late with live music but it’s kinda closed up by midnight during the week and 1am/ 2am at the weekends.
-There is a good sense of community in Big White as the majority of people that work on the mountain also live on the mountain so you’ll get to know the faces… this familiarity is often cited on feedback forms as one of the best things about Big White.
+There are six bars & pubs, three of which are open late with live music but it’s kinda closed up by midnight during the week and 1am/ 2am at the weekends ... although the House Party scene is pretty buzzin'!
+There is also good sense of community in Big White as the majority of people that work on the mountain also live on the mountain so you’ll get to know the faces… this familiarity is often cited on feedback forms as one of the best things about Big White.

 Included in the package for SnowSkool Banff is breakfast & evening meals five days per week (Mon to Fri).
 Breakfast is prepared by SnowSkool reps and buffet-style: cereals, toast, fruit, yoghurts, juices, tea & coffee.
 Evening meals are served canteen-style by the food & beverage team of Cougar Pete’s (the on-site restaurant) and are two-course: starter and main course OR main course and dessert.
 There is always bowls of salad and bread for the big eaters!
 Within the Lodge, SnowSkool has its own meeting room where all meals are taken.